 If you sleep next to someone who snores, your sleep quality is likely suffering.
 When you are kept up at night and become sleep deprived because of your spouse’s snoring, it can lead to resentment and have a negative impact on your relationship.
 Further, what is known as “secondhand snoring” can have adverse health consequences.
 For example, regardless of cause, sleep deprivation can lead to heart disease, high blood pressure, memory problems, and diabetes.
 In addition, a 2010 study found that persistent sleep loss shortened life expectancy by 15%.

 Although you can help your partner try the above lifestyle remedies and see a health professional, you need to also start prioritizing your sleep.
 If you want to continue sharing the same bed, start by ignoring the sound.
 This may sound impossible, but when you have something to distract your mind, you may be able to tune it out and fall asleep.
-Try using comfortable headphones or a speaker near your bed to listen to a relaxing podcast or guided meditation.
+Try using comfortable headphones or a speaker near your bed to listen to a relaxing podcast or guided meditation while sitting for 15 min. on your meditation pillow.
 If this fails, it’s time to start using earplugs.
 Though earplugs won’t block out the sound completely, they will muffle it and make it easier to sleep.
 The type of earplugs you use will make a difference in comfort level as well as much noise it blocks out.
 You can also try a white noise machine to help dilute the sound of their snoring.

 For light sleepers, it may be best to try sleeping in a different room.
 Unfortunately, many spouses feel guilty about sleeping on the couch or in a spare bed, but research has shown that sleeping apart can contribute to greater marital satisfaction.